WildIFEval: Instruction Following in the Wild: LLM Benchmarking

 \subsection{Results}

 Figure~\ref{fig:mean-scores} depicts the overall model performance on \name{}.
-We can observe a clear performance gap within model families, with larger models consistently outperforming their smaller counterparts\footnote{A notable exception is \llama{3}{70}, that surpasses \llama{1}{405}.
-This result is aligned with previous reports, e.g., \href{https://github.com/meta-llama/llama-models/blob/main/models/llama3_3/MODEL_CARD.md}{Llama-3.3 Model Card}.}, in line with prior findings~\cite{kaplan2020scaling}.
-At the same time, even stronger models like \deepseek{} and \llama{3}{70} fail to satisfy all task constraints in $25$-$30\%$ of cases.
+We can observe a clear performance gap within model families, with larger models consistently outperforming their smaller counterparts, in line with prior findings~\cite{kaplan2020scaling}.\footnote{A notable exception is \llama{3}{70}, that surpasses \llama{1}{405}.
+This result is aligned with \href{https://github.com/meta-llama/llama-models/blob/main/models/llama3_3/MODEL_CARD.md}{previous reports}.} At the same time, even stronger models like \deepseek{} and \llama{3}{70} fail to satisfy all task constraints in $25$-$30\%$ of cases.